WebberZone/top-10/readme.txt

 	* New `get_tptn_short_circuit` filter to bypass the plugin’s output.
 	* [Pro] "Display columns on post types" setting to choose which post type screens display admin columns.
 	* [Pro] "Also show dashboard to" setting to select user roles that can view the dashboard screen.
+    * [Pro] New option added to the Edit Post meta box mapped to `include_cat_ids` to include popular posts from specific categories only.

 * Enhancements:
 	* Direct support for `WP_Query` if `top_ten_query` is used in query arguments.